-'Fine Me:' Texas Trump Supporters Defy COVID-19 Curfew near the Alamo
+‘Fine Me’: Texas Trump Supporters Defy COVID-19 Curfew near the Alamo

 “Mayor Nirenberg, it’s 11 p.m., we are outdoors doing a social gathering (this is illegal) I want you personally to come out here and fine me my $1,000, because guess what?
 I’m not even paying it anyway,” an unidentified man said on a megaphone.

-The rally continues, apparently without police intervention, until sometime after midnight, the local Fox affiliate reported.
+The rally continued, apparently without police intervention, until sometime after midnight, the local Fox affiliate reported.

 Bob Price serves as associate editor and senior news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Price is a regular panelist on Fox 26 Houston’s What’s Your Point?
 Sunday-morning talk show.
 Follow him on Twitter @BobPriceBBTX, Parler @BobPrice, and Facebook.